AritroSaha10/fraservotes2024/README.md

 *Settings page, where admins can start/stop voting, change the public key, and reset all data on the platform.
 Note that the last two actions can only be completed if voting is closed.*

 # Copyright
-This project is under the GNU General Public License, version 3.
+This project is under the MIT License.
 More info is available in [LICENSE](LICENSE)